-COUNTY ADMINISTRATOR PUBLIC RECORDS EXEMPTION | COUNTY ADMINISTRATION NEW
+COUNTY ADMINISTRATOR PUBLIC RECORDS EXEMPTION | COUNTY ADMINISTRATION

-SUPPORT an amending s.
-119.071, F.S., relating to provide a public records exemption for county administrators, deputy county administrators and assistant county administrators.
+SUPPORT a public records exemption for county administrators, deputy county administrators, and assistant county administrators.

 Protecting the private information of senior county leadership and their families is a public necessity.
 Over the past several years, and particularly because of the COVID-19 pandemic, death threats have been made towards the County Administrator of Broward County that were subsequentially investigated by law enforcement.
 It is imperative that the state make efforts to prevent threats from transforming into actionable capability to commit violence against the policymakers of county government.
 County administrators, deputy county administrators and assistant county administrators provide essential functions for the continuity of local government and must be protected.
-The abuse of the public records requests system has created security gaps that must be addressed to ensure that the first amendment is respected but should not be mutually exclusive to the protection and safety of county leadership.
+The abuse of the public records requests system has created security gaps that must be addressed to ensure that the First Amendment is respected but should not be mutually exclusive to the protection and safety of county leadership.

-PEER-TO-PEER RIDESHARING | AVIATION DEPARTMENT UPDATED
+PEER-TO-PEER RIDESHARING | AVIATION DEPARTMENT